UPDATE AS OF 9/15/25

 This is the 2nd time in a span of 3 seasons that Millikan has had to forfeit games over an ineligible player.
 The most recent occurrence being in 2022, when they were forced to forfeit 4 games and also had Head Coach Romeo Pellum suspended, but returned later that season.

 Millikan’s two forfeited games this year are a 27-14 win against Foothill in Las Vegas back in Week 0 and a 49-20 win over Newbury Park in Week 1.
-Millikan heads to Downey tonight to continue their season, now at 0-3 rather than 2-1 because of the forfeited games.
+Millikan hosts Cabrillo on Friday at 7 pm to continue their season, now at 0-4 after the forfeited games and a loss to Downey.